ritza-co/handbook/docs/how-to/project-specific-docs/speakeasy/stylesheet.md

 ### Heading capitalization

-Speakeasy uses title case for titles and section headings.
+Speakeasy documentation uses title case for titles and section headings.
 Use the [AP Style Book rules](https://en.wikipedia.org/wiki/Title_case#AP_Stylebook) for applying title case, or convert a heading to title case using [this tool](https://titlecaseconverter.com).

 ### Backticks